Shaping Liveable Cities: A Cross-Domain Approach to Sustainable Mobility

 Senior Data Scientist (Transport), Urban Planning & Design Technology Centre of Excellence, Urban Redevelopment Authority

 Dr Xie Litian is a Senior Specialist, working at the Design & Planning Lab of URA.
-He is also an Adjunction Associate Professor, teaching on urban mobility modules at NUS.
+He is also an Adjunct Associate Professor, teaching on urban mobility modules at NUS.
 Dr Xie has more than 20 years of extensive experience working in the public and private sectors, covering key areas of Transport Planning, Land Use-Transport interaction Modelling, Traffic Simulation and Mobility Solutions.

 PANEL SPEAKER